ghinks/express-session-pr-760-diligence/readme.md

 Runs test suite located at: prisma-session-store/test/test-prisma-session-store.js

-1. In a second console, navigate to the project folder (express-session-pr-760-diligence)
+1. In a third console, navigate to the project folder (express-session-pr-760-diligence)
 2. Enter the running backend container, with ```docker exec -it backend bash```
 3. Navigate to prisma-session-store, with ```cd node_modules/\@quixo3/prisma-session-store/```
 4. Install test dependencies (i.e. mocha), with ```yarn install ```